Yōko Ogawa

 Yōko Ogawa (小川 洋子, Ogawa Yōko) is a Japanese writer.
 Her work has won every major Japanese literary award, including the Akutagawa Prize and the Yomiuri Prize.
 Internationally, she has been the recipient of the Shirley Jackson Award and the American Book Award.
 The Memory Police was also shortlisted for the International Booker Prize in 2020.

-Some of her most well known works include The Housekeeper and the Professor, The Diving Pool and Hotel Iris.
+Some of her most well known works include The Memory Police, The Housekeeper and the Professor, The Diving Pool and Hotel Iris.

 Background and education

 Ogawa was born in Okayama, Okayama Prefecture.
 Growing up in a family that followed the Konkōkyō religion, she was influenced by her upbringing in a household with deep religious and educational values.
 She graduated with a degree in literature from Waseda University, Tokyo.
 When she married her husband, a steel company engineer, she quit her job as a medical university secretary and wrote while her husband was at work.
 Initially, she wrote only as a hobby, and her husband didn't realise she was a writer until her debut novel, The Breaking of the Butterfly, received a literary prize.
 Her novella Pregnancy Diary, written in brief intervals when her son was a toddler, won the prestigious Akutagawa Prize for literature, thus cementing her reputation in Japan.

 She currently lives in Ashiya, Japan.